Badgerati/Pode/docs/Getting-Started/FirstApp.md

 }
 ```

-* Save the file, and run `pode start` (or `./server.ps1`) from the console.
+* Save the file, and run `pode start` (or `./server.ps1`) from the terminal.
 This will start the server listening on `localhost:8080`.
 When `http://localhost:8080/` is hit, the server will respond with:

 ```json
 {